jbonaiuto/bodb/bodb/docs/workspaces.rst

 Admin
 ^^^^^
-The Admin tab allows the creator of the Workspace to invite other users to participate in the CoWo.
+The Admin tab allows the creator of the Workspace to invite other users to participate in the CoWo, as well as manage the permissions of users in the CoWo.

 .. figure:: images/workspace_admin_tab.png
     :align: center